- Where are emissions inspections required?

-If you are in a state that has an emissions program (see link state programs), have your vehicle tested and send your passing results to NC-DMV.
-If the state does not have an emissions program, a one year exemption can be received from NC-DMV.
+If you are in a state that has an emissions program (see link state programs, "Information and Materials -> I/M Program Information" Use the Image below for more information.), have your vehicle tested and send your passing results to NC-DMV.
+If the state does not have an emissions program, a one-year exemption can be received from NC-DMV.
 Contact NC-DMV Headquarters for additional information on out-of-state renewals at 1-877-421-0020.

 If I am in the military and will be deployed when my vehicle inspection needs to be renewed, what do I do?
 [Back to Top]

 Senate Bill 509 from the General Assembly 2007 Session allows the penalty to be waived for military personnel on active military duty who cannot get their vehicle inspected within the four-month grace period from the date the electronic authorization expired.
 You must obtain a current inspection within 30 days after returning to the State.
 To have the penalty waived, you must contact your local NC-DMV Office.

 I will be on vacation when my inspection is due, what do I do?
 [Back to Top]